 Love your local library?
 You can request these titles to be added to their collection and share the love.

 “Pipe Dreams” is in FESTIVE MAYHEM (independent, 2020) and focuses on Minnie Chen, dimunitive ‘muscle' and aspiring film star, who first appears in Die On Your Feet, and who shows in this tale an intriguing perspective on Lola Starke.
-This is an exclusive collection of holiday-themed stories is no longer available for purchase.
+This exclusive volume of holiday-themed stories is no longer available for purchase.
 Watch for Minnie’s story to appear in a future Crescent City collection.

 "The Comeback Kitty" is published in Swashbuckling Cats: Nine Lives on the Seven Seas (Tyche Books, 2020) and is a departure from the other Crescent City-based stories listed here.
 Prompted by a Twitter exchange, SG Wong created this steampunk ghost-cat heist tale especially for this anthology.
 (More on the genesis and some related intel about this story here.)